White-chinned Sapphire

 Five subspecies:

-Distribution: N and E Colombia, W, S and E Venezuela, the Guianas, and N Brazil (south to Mato Grosso and east to Maranhão).
+Distribution: Northern and eastern Colombia, western, southern, and eastern Venezuela, the Guianas, and northern Brazil (south to Mato Grosso and east to Maranhão).
+This subspecies occupies a broad swath of Amazonian and Guianan lowlands and foothills.

-Distribution: E Peru, N Bolivia, and W Brazil south of the Amazon (east to the Madeira River); likely E Ecuador.
+Distribution: Eastern Peru, northern Bolivia, and western Brazil south of the Amazon (east to the Madeira River); likely also eastern Ecuador.
+It is the western and southwestern Amazonian form, mostly south of the main Amazon channel.

-Distribution: SE Brazil (São Paulo coast to N Paraná).
-Historical records also exist from NE Argentina (Buenos Aires).
+Distribution: Southeastern Brazil (São Paulo coast to northern Paraná).
+Historical records also exist from northeastern Argentina (Buenos Aires).
+This subspecies extends the range into the southern Atlantic Forest region.

 Species Overview